jbcodeforce/flink-studies/docs/firstapp.md

   The docker compose mounts the local folder to `/home` in both the job manager and task manager containers so that, we can submit the job from the job manager (accessing the compiled jar) and also access the input data files in the task manager container.

-* Create a Quarkus app: `mvn io.quarkus:quarkus-maven-plugin:1.13.3.Final:create -DprojectGroupId=jbcodeforce -DprojectArtifactId=my-flink`
+* Create a Quarkus app: `mvn io.quarkus:quarkus-maven-plugin:1.13.3.Final:create -DprojectGroupId=jbcodeforce -DprojectArtifactId=my-flink`.
+See code under `my-flink` folder.

 * Add the following [maven dependencies](https://mvnrepository.com/artifact/org.apache.flink) into pom.xml